sbc100/webports/README.md

 from source.

-If you want to force a package to be built from source you can pass `--from-source` to the naclports script.
+If you want to force a package to be built from source you can pass `--from-source` to the webports script.

 Emscripten Support
 ------------------